-- All chromatography is based on intermolecular bonding.
-The type of intermolecular bonding determines how strongly the components of a mixture interact with chemicals in the mobile and stationary phases and therefore how effectively they separate. - Components of the sample with a high affinity for the mobile or stationary phase interact more with it.
-Components with a lower affinity for the mobile or stationary phase do not interact as much. - The components of a sample separate when they interact with the mobile or stationary phase as they adsorb to the stationary phase and desorb into the mobile phase.

-Paper and thin-layer chromatography are the simplest techniques for separating a sample.
-The resultant chromatogram is analysed by calculating the retardation factor (Rf).
+- 13.1 All chromatography is based on intermolecular bonding.
+The type of intermolecular bonding determines how strongly the components of a mixture interact with chemicals in the mobile and stationary phases and therefore how effectively they separate. - Components of the sample with a high affinity to the mobile or stationary phase interact more with it.
+Components with a lower affinity to the mobile or stationary phase do not interact as much. - The components of a sample separate when they interact with the mobile or stationary phase as they adsorb to the stationary phase and desorb into the mobile phase. - 13.2 Paper and thin-layer chromatography are the simplest techniques for separating a sample.
+The resultant chromatogram is analysed by calculating the retardation factor (R{ε}) .
 This determines the ratio of the movement by components of the sample to the movement of the mobile phase.
 Both techniques are qualitative.

-$R{\rm f} = \frac{\text{distance solute moves from origin}}{\text{distance solvent moves from origin}}$
+distance solute moves from origin $R{\rm f} = \frac{1}{\rm distance \ solvent \ moves \ from \ origin}$

 - Gas chromatography and HPLC involve a column that is packed with a stationary phase.
 The sample and mobile phase are pumped through the column.
 In gas chromatography, the sample interacts with the stationary phase.
 In HPLC, the sample interacts with the stationary phase and mobile phase.
 This interaction separates the sample into its components.
-The resultant chromatogram displays peaks, with one peak for each component of the sample. - The chromatogram is analysed in two ways. - The retention time (Rt) (time is has spent on the column) identifies each component qualitatively. - The areas under the peaks measures the concentration (quantitative) of each component when analysed on a calibration curve. - 13.4 Chromatographic techniques have many applications.
+The resultant chromatogram displays peaks, with one peak for each component of the sample. - The chromatogram is analysed in two ways. - The retention time (time is has spent on the column) identifies each component qualitatively. - The area under the peaks measures the concentration (quantitative) of each component when analysed on a calibration curve. - 13.4 Chromatographic techniques have many applications.
 To determine the best technique to use, it is important to consider the properties of the components within the sample as well as the limitations and capabilities of each instrument.
 The mobile and stationary phases must be selected carefully according to the properties of the sample.